Multiplicative Effect Modeling: The General Case: Application to Titanic Data

-Table \ref{tab: estimation-different-model} shows regression coefficient estimates from our proposed methods and Poisson regression.
-Coefficient estimates for logistic regression are not shown as they do not directly describe the dependence of the relative risk of death on age and sex.
-The point estimates from our GOP model are close to those from the Poisson model, while the standard errors are smaller.
-On the other hand, point estimates for our Monotone model are different from those given by the other two models.
+Table \ref{tab: estimation-different-model} reports regression coefficient estimates from our proposed methods and Poisson regression. {Coefficient estimates for logistic regression are not included here as logistic regression does not directly describe the dependence of the relative risk of death on age and sex so the coefficients are not comparable to those from the other methods.
+The doubly robust g-estimation method did not converge for this model, though it did succeed in fitting a simpler model depending solely on the main effects of age and sex.} The point estimates from the proposed GOP model are close to those from the Poisson model, while the standard errors are smaller.
+On the other hand, the point estimates for our Monotone model are different from those given by the other two models.
 Although it appears reasonable from the marginal death rates in each passenger class, the monotonic treatment effects assumption is probably violated after stratifying by age and sex.
-For example, for males from 25 to 57 years old, the empirical probability of death is $62.8\%$ for the first class , $93.0\%$ for the second class, and $82.9\%$ for the third class.
+For example, for males from 25 to 57 years old, the empirical probability of death is $62.8\%$ for the first class, $93.0\%$ for the second class, and $82.9\%$ for the third class.

-Figure \ref{fig:pr-by-methods} displays the fitted probabilities of death from different models.
+Figure \ref{fig:pr-by-methods} displays the fitted probabilities of death from the Poisson, logistic, Monotone, and Generalized Odds Product models.
 For male passengers in the second class aged between 30 and 50, the fitted probability of death using the Poisson model does not lie in the valid range $[0,1]$.
 Under the logistic regression model the fitted probability for second class females decreases to zero as age approaches 80, whereas this does not happen with the Generalized Odds Product model.
 However, in the data set, there were only two females in the second class who were older than 55 and both of them died.
 This suggests that our Generalized Odds Product model may fit the data better.
 Unlike the other three plots, the fitted lines from the Monotone model do not cross each other.
 This is due to the assumption of monotonic treatment effects.
 As we discussed earlier, this assumption may not be plausible for the Titanic data set.

+{The fitted probabilities of death from the two applications of the doubly robust g-estimator are shown separately in Figure \ref{fig:drgest_preds_by_iteration} in the Supplementary Material since each application has a distinct baseline prediction.
+As explained previously, here we only include the main effects of age and sex.
+In both applications, fitted probabilities of death are greater than 1 for some ages, except for first class females in the second application.}